 An easy way to spend half a day here is on a Keukenhof Gardens and Flower Fields Half Day Tour.
 This fun six hour excursion by coach takes you through the Dutch countryside, past the fields in Lisse where the tulips are grown, before dropping you at Keukenhof, where you'll have plenty of time to stroll through the gardens.
 The tour includes hotel pickup and drop-off and the services of a professional guide.
 Morning or afternoon options are available.

 Located on the Ijsselmeer, a shallow lake that was once part of the former Zuiderzee, Enkhuizen is one of the prettiest towns in the Netherlands.

-Enkhuizen has a number of historical attractions, among them two 15th-century churches and its 17th-century town walls and gates.
-A highlight is the Dromedaris Tower, a relic of the town's fortifications built in 1540.
-Its carillon ranks among the finest in the Netherlands.
+Enkhuizen has a number of important historical attractions, among them two 15th-century churches and its 17th-century town walls and gates.
+A highlight is the Dromedaris Tower.
+This relic of the town's fortifications was built in 1540, and its carillon ranks among the finest in the Netherlands.